nishant05gaurav/All-Notes/DSA/Algorithm.md

 - We perform two operations here:
   - `FIND`: for finding a given element in a set
   - `UNION`:  For finding the union operations.
 Perform only when two elements are in two different sets, after performing the union we need to simplify the set by combining the two sets.
 See, below examples for more clarity:
-- `Applications`:
+- **Applications**:
   - To represent network connectivity
   - To find least common ancestor
   - Kruskal's minimum spanning tree algorithm(graph theory)
 - Used where there is a need to partition a set of elements into disjoint subsets and perform operations like merging two sets or finding which set an element belongs to.

-#### Operations on Disjoint Sets:
+### Operations on Disjoint Sets
 - `MakeSet(x)`: Creates a new set containing element x.
 - `Union(x, y)`: Merges the sets containing elements x and y into a single set.
 - `Find(x)`: Returns the representative (also known as the "root" or "leader") of the set containing element x
   ![Dis-joint Sets](https://imgur.com/Sr40Mdr.png)

-### `Recurrence Relation`:
+## Recurrence Relation
-- **A recurrence relation is an equation or inequality that describes a function in terms of its value on smaller inputs**
+- *A recurrence relation is an equation or inequality that describes a function in terms of its value on smaller inputs*
 - A recurrence relation in algorithms is a mathematical expression that defines the running time or resource usage of an algorithm in terms of smaller subproblems of the same nature.
 - Recurrence relations are commonly used to analyze the time complexity of algorithms, particularly in divide-and-conquer algorithms, dynamic programming, and recursive algorithms.

-- `Implementation & Solving Techniques of Recurrence Relation`:
+- Implementation & Solving Techniques of Recurrence Relation:
-  - **Substitution Method**: In this approach, we make an educated guess about the form of the solution and then prove its correctness by induction or other means.
+  - *Substitution Method*: In this approach, we make an educated guess about the form of the solution and then prove its correctness by induction or other means.
-  - **Recursion Tree Method**: This method involves drawing a tree to represent the recursive calls made by the algorithm and then analyzing the total work done at each level of the tree.
+  - *Recursion Tree Method*: This method involves drawing a tree to represent the recursive calls made by the algorithm and then analyzing the total work done at each level of the tree.
-  - **Master Theorem**: The Master Theorem provides a concise way to solve recurrence relations of a specific form, particularly those that arise in divide-and-conquer algorithms.
+  - *Master Theorem*: The Master Theorem provides a concise way to solve recurrence relations of a specific form, particularly those that arise in divide-and-conquer algorithms.
 It gives solutions in terms of asymptotic bounds.

 ![Recurrence Relation-1](https://imgur.com/JYj1M4k.png)